-Explore the beauty and history of the Rimutaka Rail Trail during a three hour session.
+Explore the camp on a bike.
 You will learn the basics of operating a mountain bike safely and the importance of track etiquette, and build confidence in your skills whilst enjoying the scenery.

 UHF RADIOS

 Learn how to operate a UHF radio through a variety of games and communication activities.